johnwarden/deliberati/content/post/2022-08-17-relevance-and-corelevance.md

 Unfortunately, this definition of conditional relevance still doesn't capture the the common notion of "relevance" very well, because we can almost always find some second premise that makes the premise conditionally relevant.
 For example, the premise (𝐻) *The car has a hood ornament* may not seem relevant to (𝐴) *the car will start*, but it is conditionally relevant given the premise (𝑀) *The car is powered by a magical hood ornament*.

-Of course, 𝑀 is pretty implausible -- $P(M)$ may be infinitesimally small, or even zero.
+Of course, 𝑀 is pretty implausible -- $P(M)$ may be infinitesimally small.
 But other more plausible corelevant premises may have small probabilities.
-For example, if the subject just filled the car with gas, they will be quite certain that (𝐺) the car has gas and thus $P(\bar{G})$ might be infinitesimally small.
+For example, if the subject just filled the car with gas, they will be quite certain that (𝐺) *the car has gas* and thus $P(\bar{G})$ might be infinitesimally small.
 So in both cases we have corelevant premises with small prior probabilities, but a car running out of gas is something that is likely to actually happen in many similar scenarios, even if not this particular one.

 Accounting for the difference in relevance in these two cases takes us into the metaphysical realm of modal logic, possible worlds, counterfactuals, and other difficult epistemological questions, that we won't try to answer here.